List of A Song of Ice and Fire characters: Tywin Lannister

 Tywin Lannister is Lord of Casterly Rock, Shield of Lannisport, and Warden of the West.
 He is a calculating, ruthless, and controlling man.
 In his youth, he witnessed his father grow old and weak.
-Eventually several nobles revolted against Lannister rule.
+Eventually, several nobles revolted against Lannister rule.
 Disgusted with his father's inaction, Tywin personally led the Lannister army and utterly destroyed the rebellious vassals, placing the bodies of their entire families on display at Casterly Rock.
 Impressed with his decisive actions in putting down the rebellion, Aerys II Targaryen appointed the young Tywin Hand of the King.
-Tywin proved himself a ruthless but capable leader and his tenure was marked by peace and prosperity.
+Tywin proved himself a ruthless but capable leader, and his tenure was marked by peace and prosperity.

 Cersei Lannister

-Cersei Lannister is the twin sister of Jaime, (the elder of the two), and the only daughter of Tywin Lannister.
+Cersei Lannister is the twin sister of Jaime (the elder of the two) and the only daughter of Tywin Lannister.
 She serves as the third-person narrator of twelve chapters in A Feast for Crows and A Dance with Dragons.
 She became queen by marrying Robert Baratheon.
 She has three children (all of whom are in actuality fathered by her twin brother).

 Jaime Lannister

 Jaime Lannister is the twin brother of Cersei and the first son of Tywin Lannister.
 He serves as the third-person narrator of seventeen chapters throughout A Storm of Swords, A Feast for Crows, and A Dance with Dragons.
-He was widely considered one of the best swordsmen in all the Seven Kingdoms before having his right hand chopped off by Vargo Hoat.
+He was widely considered one of the best sworders in all the Seven Kingdoms before having his right hand chopped off by Vargo Hoat.